symbolicsoft/verifpal/README.md

 Verifpal relies on the [Pigeon](https://github.com/mna/pigeon) PEG parser generator and the [Aurora](https://github.com/logrusorgru/aurora) ANSI color printer. you can easily install them by typing `make dependencies`.

 #### Compiling Verifpal
-- *Windows*: Simply type `Build` to build Verifpal for Windows, Linux and macOS.
+- *Windows*: Simply type `Build` to build Verifpal for Windows, Linux, macOS and FreeBSD.
 This will also install dependencies.
 - *Linux, macOS and FreeBSD*: Simply type `make all` to build Verifpal for Windows, Linux, macOS and FreeBSD.

 Builds will be available under `build/`.